-Of all the batsmen played in Test cricket, Viv Richards was the one you most feared would take the game away from you.
+Of all the batsmen who played in Test cricket, Viv Richards was the one you most feared would take the game away from you.
 He possessed a magnificent physique and a powerful personality and was highly driven by a fierce pride in being among the first Antiguans to represent West Indies.
-His close friend Andy Roberts having beaten him to the honor by a matter of months.
+His close friend Andy Roberts has beaten him to the honor by a matter of months.

 At a time when few West Indies cricketers had emerged from outside the main islands, they both knew there was something special about that.
-Later, when he took over the West Indies captaincy from Clive Lloyd, it was pried again that spurred him to build on the good work done by his predecessor and make sure the team maintained their pre-eminence.
+Later, when he took over the West Indies captaincy from Clive Lloyd, it was pried again that spurred him to build on the good work done by his predecessor and make sure the team maintained its pre-eminence.

 That was his personal response to Tony Greig’s ill-advised prediction that England might make West Indies ‘grovel’.
 People learned to choose their words carefully when Viv was in the opposition.
-You’d come up against him on a handful of occasions in county cricket before, but the first-time bowler really experienced the full impact of his batting was in the World Cup final of 1979.
+You’d come up against him on a handful of occasions in county cricket before, but the first-time bowler really experienced the full impact of his batting in the World Cup final of 1979.

 When he played an innings of absolute brilliance, aided and abetted by Collis King.
 England had West Indies in some trouble before those two got together and England rather ran out of bowling!
-English bowler just couldn’t separate them, at least, not until it was too late, Viv finishing with marvelous 138 not out.
+English bowler just couldn’t separate them, at least, not until it was too late, Viv finishing with a marvelous 138 not out.
 There were to be a few more days like that, some of them when David Gower was captain and charged with setting fields to a man who could be impossible to contain.

 The most extreme example of that came in a one-day international at Old Trafford in 1984, the first meeting of the sides that summer.
 On that occasion, England had them in even greater trouble at 166 for nine.
 What followed was a masterclass both in batting and in how to manage a difficult situation, with Viv Richard manipulating the strike in order to keep his partner – Michael Holding – out of trouble.